stgm/scientific-programming-1/31 Monopoly/10 Moving around/10 Moving around.md

     After throw 1: position  3 (street)
                player 1 has 1 property in their possession.
 There are still 27 fields for sale.

-Since you know how many streets ther are for sale in total, you also know when all available properties are in possession of the player.
+Since you know how many streets there are for sale in total, you also know when all available properties are in possession of the player.
 Stop throwing dice when that happens and instead `print` to the screen how many turns it took:

 ## Report the result